 Each group should be kept apart from other groups and older children should be encouraged to keep their distance within contact groups.
-Schools with the capability to do it should take steps to limit interaction and the sharing of rooms and social spaces between contact groups as much as possible.
+Schools should take steps to limit interaction and the sharing of rooms and social spaces between contact groups as much as possible.